Historic Rousay - "Egypt of the North"

 Anything else?
 Same parking as for Midhowe Cairn below, but a 2-minute walk further north along the coast.

-Description: Absolutely vast chambered tomb dating back to Neolithic times, protected from the elements by a hangar-like structure which also allows viewing from above.
+Description: Vast chambered tomb dating back to Neolithic times, protected from the elements by a hangar-like structure which also allows viewing from above.

 Anything else?
 By the coast, 500 metres steeply downhill from signposted parking area on a grassy path.